vandsh/powerdown/README.md

 Pull requests are welcome.

 ## Future
 Nothing planned, considering looking into using `GraphQL` to create static pages.
+But with the ability to tie into the world of MS and all the dll's one could hope for, the world is your oyster.

 ## References
 - https://powershell.one/tricks/filesystem/filesystemwatcher